sunil-gumatimath/py/03-strings/README.md

 ## Script Overview (`strings.py`)

-The script includes examples of:

-- Declaring and printing strings
+The script demonstrates each concept with immediate print statements:

+- Declares simple strings, prints them, and checks their lengths.
-- Concatenating `first_name` and `last_name` into `full_name`
+- Concatenates `first_name`, `space`, and `last_name` into `full_name` and investigates string length comparisons.
-- Comparing string lengths
-- Accessing individual characters by index
-- Extracting substrings with slicing (including step slicing)
-- Demonstrating escape sequences in formatted text
-- Using multiple string methods to transform and inspect text

-Each example prints output to help you see how the operations work.
+- Unpacks the word `Python`, then reuses it to showcase indexing, negative indexing, and diverse slicing patterns.
+- Prints formatted sentences containing escape sequences.
+- Walks through a catalog of string methods, displaying the return value of each call (e.g., `challenge.count('y')`, joining a list with `#, `).

 Experiment by:

-- Changing the sample strings
+- Changing the base strings or introducing new ones to see how the methods react.
-- Trying additional methods (e.g. `upper()`, `lower()`)
+- Trying additional methods such as `upper()` or `lower()`.
-- Modifying slices and observing the results
+- Updating slice ranges or step values to understand how slicing selects characters.